wspark2615/wspark2615.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Woosang Park is an Astrodynamicist working on four representative research problems in Space Domain Awarenness:
+(1) Orbit Determination,
+(2) Track Association,
+(3) Anomaly Detection,
+(4) Maneuver Characterization.
+In particular, his research addresses dynamic model fidelity and dynamic nonlinearity issues on these topics.

 {% comment %}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.